 Thousands of people call themselves coaches and use this definition.
 Business coaches.
 Health coaches.
 On and on.
 It’s not wrong – they’re going by the definition of coaching!

-However, it’s distinctly different than the framework defined by the International Coaching Federation and many other pioneers in the professional coaching industry.
+However, it’s distinctly different than the framework defined by the International Coaching Federation (ICF) and many other pioneers in the professional coaching industry.

 Coaching as a Distinct Framework